jimlue530/vrtist/README.md

 ## Asset Bank

-VRtist is distributed with a predefined set of 3D objects.
+VRtist is ditributed with a predefined set of 3D objects.
 It also supports FBX files import from a specified directory (default: D:\VRtistData).
 This can be overriden in the advanced settings.
 FBX files may be exported from Blender using the following options: